Our School Council consists of two representatives from Years 1 to 6.

 They are involved in decision making in school.
 It is our school and we take responsibility for making sure that every child is heard.

-Our Liturgy Leaders play a key role in modelling Collective Worhsip across school and are a voice in the schools prayer life.
+Our Mini Vinnies play a key role in modelling Collective Worship across school and are a voice in the schools prayer life.
 The help year groups: Prepare; Gather together; Listen to the Word of God; Respond to the teachings of Jesus; Going Forth and spreading the Word of God.

 All of the members of our school are divided into houses which take their names from Saints, chosen collectively by the children.
 In Year 6 House Captains are chosen by the children to lead each house.